-Exams: The two exams cover technical specifications of as presented in the text, lectures, and supplement materials posted on Moodle and distributed in class.
-Please bring scantron sheet and two sharpen #2 pencils and a functional eraser.
+Exams: The two exams cover technical specifications of planning, implementing, and evaluation health education programs as presented in the text, lectures, and supplement materials posted on Moodle and distributed in class.
+Please bring two sharpen #2 pencils and a functional eraser.